floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 Since the number of developers working on NephroFlow™ Link is limited, the extra burden on the software developers should be low.
 Hence, decomposing this application into a modular monolith architecture would prove beneficial.

+// TODO: explain how security and patient safety are improved by the modular monolith architecture

 == Experimental setup

 #cite_full(<lourenco_silva_2023>) analyzed multiple source code repositories and concluded that repositories with a large number of committers perform better when considering the contributor coupling in various scenario's.